2023 Andorran parliamentary election: Results

 On the evening of 2 April, the Andorran government announced the results: the ruling coalition of Democrats for Andorra (DA) and Committed Citizens (CC) won the elections with 16 seats, gaining 3 more seats and the absolute majority of Consell General's seats.
 It was followed by the new Concord party, which won 5 seats.
 The third place was won by the progressive coalition formed by the Social Democratic Party (PS) and Social Democracy and Progress (SDP), which lost 4 seats, remaining with 3.
 In last positions, the new parties Andorra Forward, which won 3 seats, and Action for Andorra (Acció), which won one.
 At a press conference, Xavier Espot, accompanied by the Minister of Finance and acting government spokesman Cesar Marquina, proclaimed these results.
 Liberals of Andorra was left without parliamentary representation, losing the 4 seats it had.

 The turnout was 66.95%, 1.3% less than that recorded in the 2019 elections, despite being higher than in previous years.
 Early voting rose to 30%, the highest figure ever recorded.

+Graph of the party split among 28 seats.